F-Stack/f-stack/dpdk/doc/guides/prog_guide/vhost_lib.rst

       512).

     * zero copy is really good for VM2VM case.
-For iperf between two VMs, the boost could be above 70% (when TSO is enableld).
+For iperf between two VMs, the boost could be above 70% (when TSO is enabled).

     * For zero copy in VM2NIC case, guest Tx used vring may be starved if the PMD driver consume the mbuf but not release them timely.